Writing Sex - Technique & Structure

 - AND the character feels the Physical Sensation of the Happening -- suffering a Physical Reaction.

-- AND THEN they have an Emotional Reaction reflected in their thoughts and/or comment about what had just happened.
+- THEN they have an Emotional Reaction reflected in their thoughts and/or comment about what had just happened.

-- AND THEN they DO Something in Retaliation.
+- THEN they DO Something in Retaliation.

 - This Retaliation Action incites the Other character to do something NEW -- starting the whole Chain of Reactions again.

-Violating Chronological Order is Bad.
-Okay?
+Chronological Order

 Her hand lashed out in a slap. [action]